Logical Separability of Labeled Data Examples under Ontologies: Preliminaries

 Denote by FO the set of first-order (FO) formulas constructed from constant-free atomic formulas $x=y$ and $R(\vec{x})$, $R\in \Sigma_{\text{full}}$, using conjunction, disjunction, negation, and existential and universal quantification.
 As usual, we write $\vp(\vec{x})$ to indicate that the free variables in the FO-formula $\vp$ are all from $\vec{x}$ and call a formula \emph{open} if it has at least one free variable and a \emph{sentence} otherwise.
 Note that we do not admit constants in FO-formulas.
-While many results presented in this paper should lift to the case with constants, dealing with constants introduces significant technical complications that are outside the scope of this paper.
+While many results presented in this paper should lift to the case with constants, dealing with constants introduces significant technical issues that are outside the scope of this article.
+We refer the reader to Section~\ref{sec:discussion} for a discussion of separability for languages with constants.

-A \emph{fragment} of FO is a set of FO formulas that is closed under conjunction.
+We consider fragments of FO that are closed under conjunction in the sense that if $\varphi_{1}$ and $\varphi_{2}$ are in the fragment, then a formula logically equivalent to $\varphi_{1} \wedge \varphi_{2}$ is in the fragment.
 We consider various such fragments.
 A \emph{conjunctive query (CQ)} takes the form $q(\vec{x})=\exists \vec{y}\, \varphi$ where $\varphi$ is a conjunction of atomic formulas $x=y$ and $R(\vec{y})$.
 We assume w.l.o.g.\ that if a CQ contains an equality $x=y$, then $x$ and $y$ are free variables.
 A \emph{union of conjunctive queries (UCQ)} is a disjunction of CQs that all have the same free variables.
 In the context of CQs and UCQs, we speak of \emph{answer variables} rather than of free variables.
-A CQ $q$ is \emph{rooted} if every variable in it is reachable from an answer variable in the Gaifman graph of $q$ viewed as a hypergraph and a UCQ is \emph{rooted} if every CQ in it is.
-We write (U)CQ also to denote the class of all (U)CQs.
+Observe that UCQ is closed under conjunction.
+A \emph{unary} UCQ is a UCQ with a single answer variable.
+CQs and UCQs play an important role in database theory~\cite{DBLP:books/aw/AbiteboulHV95}.

 In the \emph{guarded fragment (GF)} of FO~\cite{ANvB98,DBLP:journals/jsyml/Gradel99}, formulas are built from atomic formulas $R(\vec{x})$ and $x=y$ by applying the Boolean connectives and \emph{guarded quantifiers} of the form